bepitulaz/openFrameworks/addons/ofxQNX/README.txt

 Examples
 ========
 qnxAudioOutputExample
-- Runs, but audio is messed up
+x Runs but audio is messed up
 - Plays a generate waveform, touch makes modifies the waveform and position (Left/Right)

 qnxEmptyExample